Jahanzeb-git/deepthinks-backend/README.md

 # Deepthinks Chatbot Backend

-A production-ready, containerized Flask backend for a conversational AI chatbot.
-This application features secure JWT-based authentication with Google OAuth, integration with the Together AI API for large language model responses, and a persistent SQLite database running in high-concurrency WAL mode.
-The project is served with a Gunicorn WSGI server for easy and reliable deployment.
+A production-ready, containerized Flask backend for a sophisticated conversational AI chatbot.
+This application features a state-of-the-art, token-aware memory system, multiple operational modes (including a specialized code generation mode), secure JWT-based authentication with Google OAuth, and integration with the Together AI API.
+The project is served with a Gunicorn WSGI server for high-concurrency and is fully containerized with Docker for easy and reliable deployment.

 ## Core Features

 - **Secure Authentication**: Robust user authentication system using JSON Web Tokens (JWT), with support for both traditional email/password signup and Google OAuth 2.0.
-- **RESTful API**: A comprehensive API for chat interactions, session management, user settings, and conversation history.
-- **Together AI Integration**: Seamlessly connects with the Together AI platform to leverage various large language models for generating chat responses.
+- **Multi-Mode Operation**: The chatbot can operate in different modes (`default`, `reason`, `code`), each utilizing a different underlying LLM and system prompt for optimized performance on various tasks.
+- **Advanced Code Generation**: A specialized `code` mode that uses a powerful coding model and a structured JSON output to deliver production-ready code, complete with file names, versioning, and explanations.
-- **Advanced Memory System**: A custom, sophisticated memory architecture to provide deep contextual understanding across long conversations (see details below).
+- **Token-Aware Memory System**: A custom, dynamic memory architecture that intelligently manages context length based on token consumption, ensuring optimal performance and preventing context overflow (see details below).
 - **File Uploads & Processing**: Supports file uploads, including text extraction from PDFs, DOCX, and XLSX files, and image handling for vision-enabled AI models.
 - **Token Usage Analytics**: Endpoints for tracking and analyzing token usage per user, model, and session.
 - **Conversation Sharing**: Functionality to create shareable, password-protected links for conversations.
 - **Production-Ready Deployment**: Containerized with Docker and served by a Gunicorn WSGI server to handle multiple concurrent users efficiently.

-## The Memory System
+## The Token-Aware Memory System

-The backend features a custom memory system designed to provide the AI with a deep, persistent understanding of the conversation, blending immediate context with long-term knowledge.
+The backend features a highly advanced memory system designed to provide the AI with a deep, persistent understanding of the conversation.
+Unlike a simple static context window, this system dynamically adapts to the flow of the conversation based on token usage.

-### Short-Term Memory
+### Dynamic Short-Term Memory

-The short-term memory acts as a high-fidelity buffer, holding the last **k** user-assistant interactions (a turn consists of one user prompt and one AI response).
-This buffer provides the immediate context for the AI's next response.
-The value of `k` is configurable in `config.py` (`SHORT_TERM_MEMORY_K`).

-### Long-Term Memory

-Long-term memory is a structured JSON object stored persistently in the database for each conversation session.
-It is designed to store a condensed, summarized history of the entire conversation.
-It contains:
-- `interactions`: An array of summarized past conversation turns, including a contextual summary, a verbatim snippet for preserving key details, and a priority score.
-- `important_details`: A list of key facts, entities, and user preferences that are extracted and consolidated over the course of the conversation.
+The core of the system is a short-term memory buffer that holds recent interactions.
+However, the size of this buffer is not fixed.
+Instead of a static `k` number of turns, the system uses a **token-based adaptive threshold**.
+Summarization is triggered when the cumulative token count of the interactions in the buffer exceeds a configurable threshold (`MAX_CONTEXT_TOKENS`), ensuring that the context sent to the LLM is always within its processing limits.

-### Summarization & Pruning (Context Smoothing)
+### Adaptive Pruning & Context Smoothing

-To prevent the context from growing indefinitely, a pruning mechanism is triggered when the short-term memory buffer exceeds `k` interactions.
-The process works as follows:

-1. The oldest interactions in the short-term buffer are selected for summarization.
-2. These interactions, along with the existing long-term memory summary, are sent to a specialized summarizer LLM.
-3. The LLM generates a new, updated JSON summary that intelligently integrates the old summary with the new interactions.
-4. The application then updates the long-term memory with this new summary and prunes the summarized interactions from the short-term buffer.

-This process can be thought of as a **context smoothing algorithm**, where the raw, verbose conversation history is continuously distilled into a dense, structured, and highly relevant summary, ensuring the AI always has the most important context available without exceeding token limits.
+When the token threshold is reached, an adaptive pruning process is initiated:

+1.  **Dynamic `k` Calculation**: The system first calculates a dynamic number of interactions to keep (`dynamic_k`) based on the recent token consumption pattern.
+This is achieved using an **exponential smoothing algorithm** that gives more weight to recent, more relevant interactions.
+The formula for the smoothed average tokens per interaction is:

+    *AvgTokens = (Î± * CurrentTokens) + ((1 - Î±) * PreviousAvg)*

+    Where `Î±` is the `SMOOTHING_FACTOR`.
+This allows the system to adapt quickly to changes in conversation density (e.g., switching from short questions to long code snippets).

+2.  **Intelligent Retention**: Based on `dynamic_k`, the system decides which interactions to summarize and which to retain in their raw form in the short-term buffer.

+3.  **Summarization**: The interactions marked for pruning are sent to a specialized summarizer LLM, which integrates them into the persistent, long-term memory JSON object.

+This entire process ensures a fluid and highly efficient use of the context window, providing the AI with the most relevant information without sacrificing performance or risking context overflow.

 ## Technology Stack

 - **Backend**: Flask, Gunicorn
 - **Database**: SQLite (with WAL mode enabled)
 - **Containerization**: Docker
-- **Core Libraries**: `PyJWT` for authentication, `together` for AI integration, `google-auth` for OAuth, `pypdf`, `python-docx`, `openpyxl` for file processing.
+- **Core Libraries**: `PyJWT`, `google-auth`, `together`, `pydantic`, `tiktoken`, `python-magic`, `pypdf`, `python-docx`, `openpyxl`.

 ## Configuration

-To run the application, you must create a `.env` file in the `flask_project` directory.
+To run the application, you must create a `.env` file.
 The application will not start without it.

 Create a file named `.env` with the following variables: